-In this section, we’ll go over some individual reviews across both the Spirit II and Genesis II to help you decide between the Weber Spirit vs Genesis series.
+In this section, we’ll quickly go over some individual grills across both the Spirit II and Genesis II to help you decide between the Weber Spirit vs Genesis series.

 First things first, there’s 646 square inches of primary cooking area and an additional 198 square inches of swing away warming rack.
 The 4 primary burners have a BTU output capability of 48,000 BTU’s.
 Stainless steel is the material of choice for the cooking grates, and a built in sear zone makes adding grill marks and crust to your meats a breeze.